 - Budgeting: People working on a project are forced to be more accountable as their resource use is being tracked.
 The tracking feature common to project management software allows project members to track progress, milestones, deadlines and cost and make adjustments as needed.

-According to a 2008 project management survey, over 60% of project managers listed the ability to plan and sequence activities using CPM/PDM/PERT or Gantt chart methods and producing master schedules as very important features in their automated software.
+According to a 2008,PMI Survey over 60% of project managers listed the ability to plan and sequence activities using CPM/PDM/PERT or Gantt chart methods and producing master schedules as very important features in their automated software.
 If you are considering PM software, make sure you know what capabilities are a must before you buy.

 Disadvantages of Project Management Software